factorhouse/kpow/secure-config/README.md

 ### AES Encryption Steps

+Securing Kpow variables with AES encryption is simple:

+* First we generate a master encryption key
+* Then we encrypt our variables with that key
+* Where we configure encrypted variables we prefix them with `AES`
-First we generate a master encryption key, then encrypt our variables with that key, finally we provide the master key to Kpow via the `KPOW_SECURE_KEY` environment variable and prefix any encrypted variables with `AES`.
+* Finally, we provide the master key to Kpow via the `KPOW_SECURE_KEY`

 #### Download the latest Kpow JAR file